Don't forget to have your say on retirement village law reforms - Retirement villages bulletin 15

 Make your opinion count

 Your feedback is important to this process.
 We thank everyone who has already made a submission.

 If you haven’t already done so, please read CRIS 4 and provide us with your comments.
 To help with your response, you can request a Word document with the consultation questions by emailing email@example.com.

 You can choose to provide your views on as much of CRIS 4 as you like.
 In fact, you can also provide your views on any of the past CRIS documents.

 Please send your submissions or questions about the retirement village law reforms to us by:

 - Post: Retirement Villages Consultation, Department of Energy, Mines, Industry Regulation and Safety - Consumer Protection Division, Locked Bag 100, East Perth WA 6892

 If you think residents at your village would like to have their say about the consultation, please feel free to print this fact sheet and place it on your notice board.

 The WA Government will receive the recommendations for reform by the end of 2021.

-This bulletin contains general information obtained from internal and external sources to the Western Australian Department of Mines, Industry Regulation and Safety.
+This bulletin contains general information obtained from internal and external sources to the Western Australian Department of Energy, Mines, Industry Regulation and Safety.
 While we use our best endeavours to ensure the information is correct and current at the time of publication, changes in circumstances after that time may impact upon the accuracy of the material.
 The department takes no responsibility for any error, omission or defect therein.
 It is your responsibility to ensure the information is still correct when applying it to your situation in the future, including seeking independent professional advice.